MQ-xz/QuickSearchAdvanced/README.md

 ## Setting-Up

- for QucikSearch Advanced we need to setup API first to finder right answer form google. you can set it on local or run on any server.
+ for QucikSearch Advanced we need to setup API first to find right answer form google. you can set it on local or run on any server.

 Pre-requirements :